There are times when we want to keep information confidential. This is particularly true of medical records, which many people prefer to keep secret.

 Heirs and family of a deceased patient

-When a patient dies, their heirs and family can access their medical records under certain conditions, but the information available to them will be limited.
+When a patient dies, their heirs and family can access their medical records under certain conditions, for example, if they are suing for medical malpractice.
+In this case, they may only have access to limited information.

-Family members (spouse and blood relatives) are permitted access to certain medical information, such as cause of death and the existence of any genetic diseases.
+Family members (spouse and blood relatives) may be permitted access to a part of the record, to obtain medical information such as cause of death and the existence of any genetic diseases.

-Other specific cases that permit access without patient consent
+Other specific cases where access may be permitted without patient consent

-There are other specific cases that occur more rarely that allow for medical records to be accessed without the patient’s consent:
+There are other rare cases in which medical records may be accessed without the patient’s consent:

-• An official at a medical institution may authorize access to medical records for study and research purposes.
+• An official at a medical institution may authorize access to a person’s medical records for study and research purposes.
 However, the information must be kept confidential.

 • If a patient is transferred from one facility to another, the new facility will need the patient’s medical records in order to provide them with adequate care.